appsecco/vulnerable-apps/node-reverse-shell/readme.md

-# Reverse shell on a Node.js application POC
+# Reverse shell in a Node.js application POC

 ---